Sunday, February 14, 2010

 Certain accounts speculate that the two horse racing friends, and now, bank robbers, along with McCarty and perhaps additional accomplices, changed horses in the Cortez area (perhaps even at Longabaugh ranch south of Cortez, home of Harry Longabaugh’s father.
 Harry, (a.k.a.
 ‘The Sundance Kid”) would later befriend Cassidy and famously ride with the “Wild Bunch,” in Wyoming, Montana, Utah, Texas and New Mexico.

-One longtime resident of the area relates the following tale.
+One longtime resident of the area related the following tale, before her death.

-“My grandparents were John and Clementa Sagrillo,” says Sandra Watkins.
+“My grandparents were John and Clementa Sagrillo,” said Sandra Watkins, a few years ago.
 “They had a place down around Lakeview.
 When Butch robbed the bank at Telluride the gang ended up in Mancos but Butch headed for his friends here in Cortez area, but it got dark and he had to stop.
 He ended up staying with my grandparents.
-I have a story written up in the family history that was told Aunt Jessie by her mother, she is the oldest child to John,” Watkins says.
+I have a story written up in the family history that was told Aunt Jessie by her mother, she is the oldest child to John,” Watkins said then.

 “Grandpa was so impressed with Butch's six shooter that when he could afford it, he bought one just like Butch's.
 Butch told him that he and his gang had robbed the bank but, being new to this country, they kept their mouths shut.
 Grandma bragged that he liked her cooking and really liked polanta.”